rschristopher/rschristopher.github.io/src/custody/index.md

  And worse, it is getting harder and harder by the day.

-!!! question "But is Bitcoin Self Custody really as easy as changing a light-bulb?"
+!!! question "But is Self Custody really as easy as changing a light-bulb?"

     Yes, and definitely easier than
     the security theater of online banking.